flipcoder/midimech/README.md

 You do this by creating another device in LoopMidi called "visualizer" then use a Midi Out plugin on the track you want to visualize and set the plugin to use the visualizer midi device.

+It can be used as a visualizer for the music program Synthesia but I haven't written instructions for the setup yet as it is a bit involved.
+That should be coming soon.

 ## Full MPE

 ### 128 Key